-Nothing epitomizes family more than Hana Japanese Eatery, a warm and welcoming spot located in the heart of central Phoenix.
+Nothing epitomizes family more than James Beard nominee Hana Japanese Eatery, a warm and welcoming spot located in the heart of central Phoenix, just up the street from the Melrose District.
 Patriarch Kazuto Kishino, and siblings Lori Hashimoto and Koji Hashimoto, own and run the restaurant, which serves Japanese cuisine prepared using the most authentic and revered techniques.

 Featuring fresh fish flown in from all over the world, the sushi menu offers everything from the luscious Bluefin tuna belly, to the light and refreshing seabass.
 If you’re lucky, you may get a chance to indulge in mirugai, or geoduck sashimi.
 Prepared by Lori, the delicacy is available only once in a while.
 So if you see it on the menu, order it as fast as you can.

 The downtown set will have no problem satisfying their sushi cravings thanks to Harumi Sushi, located on the corner of Adams and First Avenue.
 For the busy commuter, grab-and-go sushi—made fresh in the morning — are available.
 For those who prefer to dine in, the cozy restaurant serves a variety of options, including the eponymous Harumi roll made with tempura shrimp, crab salad and avocado, and topped with fresh tuna, tobiko (flying fish roe), spicy mayo, olive oil and garnished with daikon.
 What truly sets Harumi apart is its use of black rice, rather than traditional white rice, giving dishes a unique visual appeal.

 Across the Pond